Digimon Universe: Appli Monsters (3DS)

 1.0 GiB - SHA-1 hash:

-This assumes your decrypted ROM file is named appmon.3ds, and you opened your command prompt or terminal in the directory where it's located.
+This assumes that your decrypted ROM file is named appmon.3ds, and you opened your command prompt or terminal in the directory where it's located.

-- On modern Windows, run:
+- On Windows, run:

 certutil -hashfile appmon.3ds SHA1. - On Linux or macOS, run: